vvvv666/greenfield-docs/src/release-note/README.md

 [Greenfield Whitepaper](https://github.com/bnb-chain/greenfield-whitepaper).

 This version contained a variety of functions, including payment, storage, storage provider, cross-chain, challenge, staking, and governance.
-It is an important milestone for Greenfield Blockchain, implementing many core functions and laying the foundation for future development and improvement.
+It is an important milestone for BNB Greenfield, implementing many core functions and laying the foundation for future development and improvement.

 ### Features List